64-shades/64-shades.github.io/doc/source/index.rst

 Welcome to the Official 64 Shades World Chess Team and Games Club 🀄 🃏 ♟️ 🎲 🕹️
 =================================================================================

-.. note:: The next event is on **Monday the 24th of November at 5pm until 6:30pm** at
-          The Breakfast Creek Hotel: 2 Kingsford Smith Drive, Albion QLD 4010.

 64 Shades is a team of cutting-edge game teachers and players who also love open-source on GitHub.
 We’re here to celebrate global games, with a vibrant, tech-loving community.